11 Things I Still Buy In Plastic

 7. Medication

-If it is something unavoidable and related to my health, I buy it, even if it’s in plastic.
+I generally avoid it, but if it is something unavoidable and related to my health, I buy it.

 Low waste tip: Always look after your health, and eat a variety of wholesome foods, like legumes, veggies, and fruits.